ncapps/linux-in-action/README.md

 **Summary**
 - Encrypted connections are a critical part of all networked communications.
 SSH is the industry standard.
-- Enable password-free SSH acces by sharing the public key of a key pair
+- Enable password-free SSH access by sharing the public key of a key pair
 - The OpenSSH package also supports secure file copying and remote graphics
 - Processed are managed by *systemd* through the `systemctl` tool for most modern Linux distributions
 - Pipe data between commands using `|` and filter streaming data with `grep`